 CHE Community-engaged learning initiative

-The College of Human Ecology (CHE) is partnering with the Office of Engagement Initiatives (OEI) to recognize, support, and advance community-engaged learning (CEL) throughout the college.
+The College of Human Ecology (CHE) is partnering with the Einhorn Center for Community Engagement to recognize, support, and advance community-engaged learning (CEL) throughout the college.
 This engaged college initiative reflects the next phase of OEI’s work to involve more Cornell undergraduates in CEL while also furthering community partners’ missions and advancing faculty members’ research.
 The new approach empowers each college to support the engaged learning opportunities that best fit the mission of their college.

 CHE is offering grants to enhance existing and create new community-engaged learning opportunities for students.
 The goal of these funding opportunities is to reach as many interested faculty, staff, and students as possible and to make sustainable investments in opportunities that will continue beyond the funding of this block grant.

-Engaged Opportunity Grants are designed to help create, enhance, or sustain community-engaged learning opportunities for undergraduates.
-These awards can support a wide range of experiences that include co-curricular (non-credit bearing) student experiences, student leadership programs, partnership building efforts, and CEL-related events.
+Engaged Opportunity Rapid Response Grants are designed to help create, enhance, or sustain community-engaged learning opportunities for undergraduates.
+These awards can support a wide range of experiences that include curricular, research, and co-curricular (non-credit bearing) student experiences, student leadership programs, partnership building efforts, and CEL-related events.

-Specifically, this funding is meant to introduce, improve, or increase the four community-engaged learning criteria in student experiences outside of traditional coursework or faculty-led research projects.
+Specifically, this funding is meant to provide timely response to opportunities for faculty, staff and community partners to introduce, improve, or increase the four community-engaged learning criteria in student experiences.
 These criteria are the following:

 Need.
 Students are responding to a community-identified need.

 Partner.
 Student work with and learn from community partner(s).